elastic/apm-pipeline-library/vars/README.md

 retryWithSleep(retries: 3, seconds: 5, backoff: true) {
   //
 }

+// Retry up to 3 times and on each retry, execute a closure def myEffect = { echo 'Side effect!' }
+retryWithSleep(retries: 3, sideEffect: myEffect)
+  //
+}

 ```

 * retries: the number of retries.
 Mandatory
 * seconds: the seconds to wait for.
 Optional.
 Default 10.
 * backoff: whether the wait period backs off after each retry.
 Optional.
 Default false
 * sleepFirst: whether to sleep before running the command.
 Optional.
 Default false
+* sideEffect: A closure to run after every retry

 ## rubygemsLogin
 Login to Rubygems.com with an authentication credentials from a Vault secret.